 Bringing an intern on board for 8-12 weeks in the summer is a great way to get impactful work done and assess students for future employment at your startup.
 You don’t need to have a formal internship program or much structured onboarding to provide a successful experience.
 Students come with experience, ideas, and opinions and can ramp up quickly.
 MBA Career Management can help you identify interns for marketing, business development, analytics, product management, finance, or operations, for example.

 At our campuses in Philadelphia or San Francisco, you can meet students through coffee chats or an informal lunch discussion, host an information session, or participate in a club event to build your brand.
 The Semester in San Francisco Program runs each fall semester from September to December during which 70 Wharton MBAs study and work in the Bay Area.
-Each March/April we hold a Networking Expo in New York City and in San Francisco with startups and spring hirers to facilitate conversations with both first- and second-year MBAs.
 We are eager to work with you in a format that fits your timing and culture for interacting with students.

 Get on Our Contact List